 You should be trying to create a brand image across your social media channels.
 Whether it be your style of photography, your color scheme, or your editing process, find something that sets you apart from the rest and stick to it.
 A cohesive Instagram feed is the easiest way to attract new followers.

 Putting yourself out there on social media is a great way to tap into a constantly growing market.
 By utilizing the steps above, you are well on your way to creating interesting content for your business that your customers and social media followers will love.

-With the food photography tips present in this article and a little practice, you will be well on your way to creating interesting and inviting content for your restaurant's social media page.
+With the food photography tips present in this article and a little practice, you will be well on your way to creating interesting and inviting content for your restaurant's social media page and menu.